oVirt/ovirt-site/source/feature/sr-iov.html.md

         -   contains num of VFs enabled by the nics.
         -   In order to update the file the value should first be changed to 0 (i.e all the VFs should first be removed).
             -   for example- echo '0' > /sys/class/net/eth0/device/sriov_numvfs ==> echo '7' > /sys/class/net/eth0/device/sriov_numvfs
+*   read the iommu group of a device - readlink /sys/class/net/<device_name>/device/iommu_group
-        -   just sr-iov supported nics contain this file.
+    -   -   just sr-iov supported nics contain this file.

 *   passthrough vnic doesn't support
     -   reporting statistics
     -   mac-spoofing